 This book was a limited edition printing of which only 359 were ever printed.
-They were numbered from one to 350 and were made available to a number of historical societies through out Canada as well as to a few major museums.
-Because of the small number printed this edition is considered a very rare edition.
+They were numbered from one to 350 and were made available to a number of historical societies throughout Canada as well as to a few major museums.
+Because of the small number printed, this edition is considered a very rare edition.
 One which is almost impossible to buy today; at any price.
 In 1954 I became interested in acquiring this book and after a two year search by a book firm in Toronto, one turned up, book No.317.
 Realizing that they were extremely scarce, I didn't hesitate to purchase it.

-When a band of Indians approach the fort it is customary for the chiefs to send a few men before them to announce their arrival, and to procure a few articles which they are accustomed to receive on these occasions - such as gun powder, a piece of tobacco and a little paint to besmear their faces, an operation which they seldom fail to perform, previous to their presenting themselves before the white people.
+"When a band of Indians approach the fort it is customary for the chiefs to send a few men before them to announce their arrival, and to procure a few articles which they are accustomed to receive on these occasions - such as gun powder, a piece of tobacco and a little paint to besmear their faces, an operation which they seldom fail to perform, previous to their presenting themselves before the white people.
 At a few yards distance from the gate they salute us with several discharges of their guns, which is answered by hoisting a flag and firing a few guns.
 On entering the house they are disarmed, treated with a few drams and a bit of tobacco, and after the pipe has been plied about for some time, they relate the news with great deliberation and ceremony, relaxing from their usual taciturnity in proportion to the rum they have swallowed, till at length their voices are drowned in a general clamour.
 When their lodges are erected by the women, they receive a present of rum proportioned to the nation and quality of the chiefs, and the whole band drinks during 24 hours and Sometimes much longer for nothing - a privilege of which they take every advantage for in the seat of an opposition, profusion is absolutely necessary to secure the trade of the Indians.
-When the drinking match has subsided they begin to trade - they obtain a large keg of rum for 30 beaver pelts, a long gun for 14 beaver, a 3 point blanket for 6 beaver, an axe for two beaver, one fathom of Brazil tobacco for 3 beaver pelts, etc. etc. (The beaver pelt was the unit of value during bartering.)
+When the drinking match has subsided they begin to trade - they obtain a large keg of rum for 30 beaver pelts, a long gun for 14 beaver, a 3 point blanket for 6 beaver, an axe for two beaver, one fathom of Brazil tobacco for 3 beaver pelts," etc. etc. (The beaver pelt was the unit of value during bartering.)

-The neighboring Indians are pouring in continuously from all quarters and the fort since that time has been a scene of drunkenness and brutality.
+"The neighboring Indians are pouring in continuously from all quarters and the fort since that time has been a scene of drunkenness and brutality.
 This day in a quarrel betwixt two factions of the Crees, an Indian was butchered in a cruel manner - another young man was Stabbed in the neck, but it is hoped he will recover.
-The drinking match is therefore stopped to prevent more mischief at this time.
+The drinking match is therefore stopped to prevent more mischief at this time."

 This gives you some idea of how the fur trading post operated during that period.
-Many other interesting happenings at nearby Fort George are recorded in this book, some will be selected in some future column.